Today's Men's College Basketball Schedule, Betting Odds, and Best Bets

 Total Points

-3 Best College Basketball Bets and Player Props for Utah State vs. UCLA
+2 Best College Basketball Bets and Player Props for Oklahoma vs. UConn

 - TV Channel: CBS